felipebravom/AffectiveTweets/docs/index.md

 	* [Emoticons](https://github.com/fnielsen/afinn): calculates a positive and a negative score by aggregating the word associations provided by a list of emoticons.
 The list is taken from the [AFINN](https://github.com/fnielsen/afinn) project.
 	* Negations: counts the number of negating words in the tweet.

- 3. __TweetToInputLexiconFeatureVector__ (new): calculates features from a tweet using a given list of affective lexicons, where each lexicon is represented as an [ARFF](https://weka.wikispaces.com/ARFF) file.
+ 3. __TweetToInputLexiconFeatureVector__: calculates features from a tweet using a given list of affective lexicons, where each lexicon is represented as an [ARFF](https://weka.wikispaces.com/ARFF) file.
 The features are calculated by adding or counting the affective associations of the words matching the given lexicons.
 All numeric and nominal attributes from each lexicon are considered.
 Numeric scores are added and nominal are counted.
 The [NRC-Affect-Intensity](http://www.saifmohammad.com/WebPages/AffectIntensity.htm) lexicon is used by deault.
-(This is filter is only available with the new version of the package).
 [BibTex](http://dblp.uni-trier.de/rec/bib2/journals/corr/Mohammad17.bib)

 4. __TweetToSentiStrengthFeatureVector__: calculates positive and negative sentiment strengths for a tweet using [SentiStrength](http://sentistrength.wlv.ac.uk/).
 Disclaimer: __SentiStrength__ can only be used for academic purposes from within this package.
 [BibTex](http://dblp.uni-trier.de/rec/bib2/journals/jasis/ThelwallBP12.bib)